 In 2003, Sipan received a scholarship from the Vladimir Spivakov Foundation (which supports highly talented young musicians).
 In 2007, he won the Gold Medal in the Republic of Armenia Arts Festival.
 From 2007 to 2010, he worked as a tenor vocalist and conductor with the State Vocal Quartet of the Armenian Ministry of Culture.
 From 2011 to 2013, Sipan was a member of the London Philharmonic Choir, performing at the Royal Albert Hall and Royal Festival Hall.
 From 2013 to 2016, he was appointed Artistic Director of the Tekeyan Cultural Association.
 In 2014, he was awarded the Komitas Medal by the Music Union of Armenia.
 Based in London, the Klingen Choir and Cultural Association was founded by Sipan Olah in 2013 which currently has planned concert and events until 2020.

-Over the years, Sipan has conducted choir parts from Handel’s Messiah and Haydn’s The Creation, and Bruckner’s Te Deum, in Armenia and Ukraine.
-Sipan’s solo singing performances in Armenia, Austria, Germany, Russia, Ukraine, Malta and the UK have been highly appreciated by both the general public and the media.
-Of particular note are his performances as Jupiter and Grimaldo in Handel’s operas Semele and Rodelinda, his recital in Ealing Town Hall, London in 2016, as well as his concert touring year in the Republic of Malta where he performed in 40 concerts and 3 operas (Read more about his concerts in Malta in the e-newsletter below).
-In 2014 Sipan Olah was the first conductor to present Armenian pieces by Komitas to Welsh audience with his choir, followed by another similar concert in 2018 organised by the Arts Council of Malta, this time conducting a Maltese choir which presented Armenian choir pieces by Komitas to Maltese audience for the first time, both being historical events for all countries involved.
+He had a recital in Ealing Town Hall, London in 2016, and went on a concert touring year in the Republic of Malta where he performed in 40 concerts and 3 operas.
+In 2019 he has performed in Westminster’s St John’s Smith Square as a conductor and a solo singer, has had a vocal recital in St Cuthbert’s church and has organised a concert of Armenian & Russian songs dedicated to Hovhannes Tumanyan’s 150th birth anniversary as well a concert-exhibition in London “Multinational tribute to Komitas” dedicated to Komits’s 150th birth anniversary.
+In 2014 Sipan Olah was the first conductor to present Armenian pieces by Komitas to the Welsh audience with his choir, followed by another similar concert in 2018 organised by the Arts Council of Malta, this time conducting a Maltese choir which presented Armenian choir pieces by Komitas to the Maltese audience for the first time.

 His principal concert repertoire comprises a wide variety of pieces, ranging from Middle-age troubadour songs, Baroque arias and ariettas, arias and songs from the Classical and Romantic periods to contemporary pieces in different languages by numerous composers.